jenrichmond/RLadiesSydney-blogdown/content/courses/workshop/01-BasicBasics-1.md

 The first step is pretty straigforward.
 First, install [R](https://cloud.r-project.org/) then install [RStudio](https://www.rstudio.com/products/rstudio/download/#download).

 For this lesson (and likely the rest of RYouWithMe), we'll be using R v.3.5.1 (2018-07-02) -- "Feather Spray" and RStudio Version 1.1.463.
-So, if you already had R and/or RStudio installed, **best to check for version updates!** It probably won't make that much of a difference if you have an older version, but very occasionally it does matter `r emo::ji("grinning")`.
+So, if you already had R and/or RStudio installed, **best to check for version updates!** It probably won't make that much of a difference if you have an older version, but very occasionally it does matter.
 Also, note that our screenshots and screencasts will be use a Mac, but the instructions should broadly apply to PC users!

 ## 1.2 Creating files and a tour of the studio